otakustay/react-diff-view/README.md

 The `{File[] parseDiff({string} text, {Object} [options])` named export is a wrap of [gitdiff-parser](https://www.npmjs.com/package/gitdiff-parser) package with some extra options:

-- `{boolean} stubHunk`: Whether to add a stub empty hunk at the tail of each hunk list, this can provide an extra hunk header when [customizing hunk header](#customize-hunk-header), for example, to expand code after the diff.
 - `{string} nearbySequences`: The action to take when meet nearby sequences, only the `"zip"` value has its own behavior.

 The `nearbySequence` can have a value of `"zip"` to "zip" a sequences of deletion and additions, as an example, here is a diff generated from react: